aatls/joutube/README.md

 # Joutube

-Joutube is a video platform that allow it's users to mix 2 youtube videos together to create a new holistic video experience.
+Joutube is a video platform that allow its users to mix 2 youtube videos together to create a new holistic video experience.
 The mixing happens by selecting one video for visuals and other for audio.
 The creations are saved to a database for other users amusement.

 ### Implemented features